 We use public transport to reach our walks in the West Midlands and Warwickshire Counties, and sometimes in Coventry’s Green Spaces.
 We meet at the Information Centre in Pool Meadow Bus Station, or the Train Station concourse.
 Travel passes can be used on the local buses and trains.
 The walks are approximately 4 to 6 miles in length.

 In March 2016 we introduced Thursday walks once a fortnight into our rambles programme.
 Walkers share cars to reach the start of the walk and meet up in a village or pub car park.
-The walks are approximately 7 miles in length.
-Normally the ramblers stop for a midday meal in a pub.
+The walks are up to 7 miles in length.
+Normally the ramblers stop for a midday meal in a pub after the walk.

 Most years the Club arranges walking holidays at home and abroad.
 We have in the past few years visited many destinations in England, Wales, Scotland and Europe.